xcore/sc_spdif/module_spdif_tx/README.rst

 ========

    * S/PDIF transmission at 44100 Hz to 192000 Hz
-   * Runs in a single thread.
+   * Runs in a single core.
    * Includes an demo application which runs on sliceKIT with audio Slice Card.